brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Core-ScriptLibrary/README.md

 # 📂 Core-ScriptLibrary

 Welcome to the **Core-ScriptLibrary**!
 This folder contains essential PowerShell scripts designed to create and manage custom script libraries, focusing on dynamic user interfaces, core functionality, and automation.
-These tools provide a strong foundation for building more complex and efficient PowerShell-based solutions.
+These tools provide a strong foundation for building more complex and efficient PowerShell-based solutions

+✨ **All scripts feature a graphical user interface (GUI)** to enhance user interaction.
+Each script **generates detailed `.log` files** for operational tracking, and some of them **export results to `.csv` files** for easy integration with reporting tools.
+This makes Windows Server and Workstation management more intuitive, efficient, and user-friendly.

 ## 🛠️ Prerequisites